Schooner Zodiac - Vessel Information

 - Cpt.
 Jack Aubrey (Master and Commander)

-Below decks, great care has been taken to restore her to the way she looked when first commissioned; varnished mahogaony, oak and teak are focal throughout her main salon and galley.
+Great care has been taken to restore her to the way she looked when first commissioned; varnished mahogany, oak and teak are focal throughout her main salon and galley.

-The focs'l and passageways are trimmed in classic panelling with berths and staterooms that reflect the sailing-vessel charm from last century (with a nod to some modern creature comforts; Zodiac has three home-style toilets and two hot showers).
+The focs'l and passageways are trimmed in classic panelling with berths and staterooms that reflect the sailing-vessel charm from the last century.

 Already booked and wondering what to pack?